dorukkilitcioglu/dorukkilitcioglu.github.io/_posts/2018-10-08-recommender-filter-serendipity.md

     </figure>
 </div>

-It used to be that when the content available to you (either through the results of a search, or some other way of wading through the available content like a top 100 list), you had to narrow down your results using some sort of filtering, be it a longer, more explicit search term, date restrictions, including and excluding certain tags, etc.
+It used to be that when the content available to you (either through the results of a search, or some other way of wading through the available content like a top 100 list), you had to narrow down your results using some sort of filtering.
+This filtering often took the form of longer, more explicit search terms, date restrictions, including and excluding certain tags, and many others.

 Those days are now over.